 CHARACTERISTICS OF A GOOD SHAVE LATHER

 Shave soap or cream is transformed it into a lather using a shave brush, water, and friction.
+[If you need a shaving brush, see Choosing a Shaving Brush].
 When made up properly, good shave lather is thick, like whipped cream and mostly free of large air bubbles.
 Remember the shave lather is the protective aspect of the shave, so you don’t want to cut any corners when whipping it up.

 TIPS TO ACHIEVE A GOOD LATHER